 - Production feasibility: The experience of the European Research infrastructure "ICOS Integrated Carbon Observation System" has shown that batch production of seawater CO2 system reference materials is technically feasible for experienced laboratories, given access to seawater.
-While value assignment to RMs remains a challenge, this can be addressed through structured collaboration between oceanographic and metrology institutions. - Infrastructure availability: Several European research institutions have the expertise to support production of reference materials, and National Metrology Institutes (NMIs) can be engaged in its certification. - Technical capability: European oceanographic institutions have demonstrated their ability to produce stable in-house reference materials.
-Collaboration with NMIs will ensure that certification meets global metrology standards. - Existing metrology networks: The European Metrology Network (EMN) for Climate and Ocean Observation provides a strong foundation for integrating metrology and oceanography, enabling the production of internationally comparable reference materials. - Engagement in the international metrology community: European NMIs actively participate in international
+While value assignment to the reference materials remains a challenge, this can be addressed through structured collaboration between oceanographic and metrology institutions. - Infrastructure availability: Several European research institutions have the expertise to support production of reference materials, and National Metrology Institutes (NMIs) can be engaged in its certification. - Technical capability: European oceanographic institutions have demonstrated their ability to produce stable in-house reference materials.
+Collaboration with NMIs will ensure that certification meets global metrology standards. - Existing metrology networks: The European Metrology Network (EMN) for Climate and Ocean Observation provides a strong foundation for integrating metrology and oceanography, enabling the production of internationally comparable reference materials. - Engagement in the international metrology community: European NMIs

-- metrology networks, such as the CIPM (International Committee for Weights and Measures), and in particular its mutual recognition system (CIPM-MRA), strengthening the credibility and global alignment of any European-led RM production initiative. - National-level connections between metrology and oceanography: In several countries, synergies already exist between these communities.
+- actively participate in international metrology networks, such as the CIPM (International Committee for Weights and Measures), and in particular its mutual recognition system (CIPM-MRA), strengthening the credibility and global alignment of any European-led initiative for producing and certifying reference materials. - National-level connections between metrology and oceanography: In several countries, synergies already exist between these communities.
 For example, in Greece, the National Research Network for Climate Change and Its Effects CLIMPACT brings together national metrology and oceanographic research institutions.
 National funds are jointly distributed for projects related to greenhouse gas emissions, including CO2.
 These examples can serve as models for other nations to foster integrated approaches. - Community willingness: The European oceanographic and metrology communities are ready to take action.

-Ocean Carbon Capacities 6 www.jpi-oceans.eu
+Ocean Carbon Capacities 7 www.jpi-oceans.eu